Bruce Bochy: Personal life

 Bochy is the third of four children.
 His older brother Joe was a one-time catcher in the Minnesota Twins system, and later worked as a professional scout for the Padres and Giants.

 Bochy met his wife, Kim Seib, while at Brevard Community College in 1975 and they married in 1978.
-They reside in Poway, California and have two sons, Greg and Brett.
+They reside in Poway, California and Nashville, Tennessee, and have two sons: Greg and Brett.
 Greg Bochy spent several seasons playing minor league baseball in the San Diego Padres system.
 Bochy's younger son, Brett Bochy, was drafted by the Giants in 2010.
 Brett was called up to the majors on September 2, 2014, making Bruce the seventh manager in MLB history to manage his own son.
 On September 13, 2014, Bruce became the first manager to give the ball to his son coming out of the bullpen.

 Bochy is known for having one of the largest cap sizes in Major League Baseball.
 With Houston, his nickname was "Headly," due to his unusually large head, with a hat size measurement of 81/8.
 When he joined the Mets in 1982, they did not have a helmet that would fit him, and they had to send for the ones he was using in the minors.

 On February 19, 2015, Bochy underwent angioplasty to have two stents inserted in a blood vessel that was 90 percent blocked.
 On August 8, 2016, Bochy was hospitalized overnight for an irregular heartbeat and underwent a cardioversion procedure, missing one game.
 On April 18, 2017, Bochy underwent a minor heart ablation to reduce discomfort, mostly due to an atrial flutter, and missed two games.
 After the 2017 season, Bochy underwent another ablation procedure to treat an atrial fibrillation.

 In May 2011, Bochy won the Ronald L. Jensen Award for Lifetime Achievement, which he accepted at Positive Coaching Alliance's National Youth Sports Awards.
 In 2011, the baseball field at Brevard Community College was named Bruce Bochy Field in his honor.
 In 2015, Bochy released A Book of Walks (ISBN 978-0985419035), describing his favorite walks around San Francisco and other major league cities.

 Bochy has rated Johnny Bench as the first choice on "His Top Five Catchers, All-Time" list, with the following in descending order: Carlton Fisk, Yogi Berra, Thurman Munson, and Iván Rodríguez.